hamzatahiri/devops/am/README.md

-# OpenDJ running in a docker container
+# Forgerock AM running in a docker container

-## 1: Downlaod the desired opendj verison from forgerock baskstage
+## 1: Downlaod the desired openam verison from forgerock baskstage

-## 2: Adapt the script start.sh and Dockerfile
+## 2: Adapt the script start.sh and Dockerfile and sample.config files

 ## 3: Check if docker is running